 Gemini Jr. High School becomes Gemini Middle School

-After more than a year of visioning and planning with a diverse group of stakeholders (including students, teachers, and administrators), the existing Gemini Junior High School is experiencing a transformation.
-As a Junior High, the focus is on introducing students to high school life.
-The Jr. High had classes and curriculum that mirrored the High School model.
-The building was arranged by department, with focused curriculum and academic instruction.
+After more than a year of visioning and planning with a diverse group of stakeholders (including students, teachers, and administrators), the existing Gemini Junior High School underwent a transformation to become a Middle School.

-Over 38,000 square feet will be remodeled to align with the new curriculum.
-Additions of more than 66,000 square feet will allow the school to increase enrollment to more than 1,000 students.
+Over 45,000 square feet was remodeled to align with the new curriculum.
+Additions of more than 60,000 square feet allowed the school to increase enrollment from 600 to more than 1,000 students.

-- To encourage student health and well-being, there will be an upgraded Fitness Center.
+- To encourage student health and well-being, there is an upgraded Fitness Center.

-- Music and performance groups will be brought together in an Instrumental Music Suite.
+- Music and performance groups are brought together in an Instrumental Music Suite.
 Here the design features optimal acoustics to prevent interruption of other classes.

-- The administration area will move from the second floor to the first floor, providing a more secure and accessible visitor check in.
+- The administration area moved from the second floor to the first floor, providing a more secure and accessible visitor check in.

-- Parking will be increased to ease congestion.
+- Parking was increased and vehicle circulation around the site was improved to ease congestion.